puppetlabs-toy-chest/puppet-quest-guide/en_us/troubleshooting.md

 is not clear, compare your code against the example in the Quest Guide and against the solution files used we use for automated testing: https://github.com/puppetlabs/puppet-quest-guide/tree/master/tests/solution_files.

-### Running the puppet agent returns connect(2) for "learning.puppetlabs.vm" port 8140
+### Running the puppet agent returns "connect(2) for learning.puppetlabs.vm port 8140"

 This generally indicates that the `pe-puppetserver` service is down.
 See the section above for instructions on checking and restarting PE services.

-### Running the Puppet agent returns Failed to find facts from PuppetDB at learning.puppetlabs.vm:8140`
+### Running the Puppet agent returns "Failed to find facts from PuppetDB at learning.puppetlabs.vm:8140"

 This generally indicates that the `pe-puppetdb` service is down.
 Again, refer to the section above for instructions on checking and restarting PE services.